Student and Parent Resources

 Vaccination at the Marshall County Health Department

-Call (256)582-3174 to schedule an appointment to have your child vaccinated at the Marshall Country Health Department.
-Walk ins are not guaranteed to be seen that day, appointments are taken first.
+Call (256)582-3174 to schedule an appointment to have your child vaccinated at the Marshall County Health Department.
+Walk-ins are not guaranteed to be seen that day; appointments are taken first.

 Additional Immunization Resources